boston-pm/boston-pm.github.io/index.md

 _Previous meetings' minutes are recorded at the bottom of the [latest history file](./History-03-Email.html)._

-## September 12th, 2023 - NO MEETING - SUMMER HIATUS CONTINUES

-## October 11th, 2023 - something.
+## February 13th, 2024 - un-meeting or tech topic?

-If nothing else we'll discuss interesting TPRC videos, but i hope to have a module or something to discuss.
+If nothing else we could discuss interesting TPRC videos, but i hope to have a module or something to discuss.

 ------------